Minjk121/ECE4960/labs/lab4.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/wErjgSo97Jg/0.jpg)](https://youtu.be/wErjgSo97Jg)

-The movement was done by Ryan Chan.
+This drifting movement was done by Ryan Chan.
 The sequence is forward, motors off, quick right turn, and quicker left turn.

-### Collaboration Credit
+### Collaboration

 Collaborated with Jojo Liang and Ryan Chan